GCX-HCI/ThirtyInch/README.md

 >
 &mdash; Kevin Schultz, Droidcon NYC '14

-According to dangerous experiments, heavy calculations and long running tests the perfect distance to the Android Framework is approximately **thirty inches**.
+The perfect distance to the Android Framework is approximately **thirty inches**, the average length of the human arm, shoulder to fingertips.
-Sorry for the name, contact us with better ideas.

 ## Story